 Self-Editing Checklist – For When You Don’t Have Another Set of Eyes

-The Writing Rundown – Our Biweekly Blast of Writing Advice, with Resources and Prompts
+The Writing Rundown – Our Weekly Blast of Writing Advice, with Resources and Prompts

 Still jonesin’ to read more CYC material?
 Check out CYC’s Greatest Hits — all our most popular articles, all in one place.